-Students will be evaluated on evidence of content understanding through skills assignments, discussion board participation, quizzes, and tests.
-In addition, excellent scholarly citizenship is considered a skill for all students and will be evaluated at the end of the semester.
+Students will be evaluated on evidence of content understanding through assigned readings, skills assignments, discussion board participation, quizzes, and tests.

 Grading Categories Grading Breakdown SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
 All SmartBook assignments will take 60-120 minutes to complete.
-8 Readings @ 25 points each = 200 Reflective Learning Summary: (RLS) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
+10 Readings @ 20 points each 200 points Reflective Learning Summary : (RLS) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
 Each RLS should be 400 words (+10%/-10%).
 In the essay, the student may address the questions: What have you learned so far?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
-4 Assignments @ 50 points each= 200 History Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+5 assignments @ 20 points each 100 points HIstory Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-4 Assignments @ 50 points each = 200 Connections Essay: Students will write a brief 1000 word essay in response to ONE of THREE source sets.
-The purpose of this assignment is to draw connections between seemingly unrelated elements in our nation's history.
-The assignment will open at the beginning of the course, but will not open for submission until WEEK 4.
-1 Assignment @ 100 points Discussion Boards: Students will participate in class discussions.
-All discussion boards are "post first" so students must develop their own ideas about the topic BEFORE reading and commenting on the responses of others.
-Initial responses should be 400 words (+10%/-10%).
-Each week students must comment, question, or reply to two posts from classmates using a minimum of 150 words (+10%/-10%).
-IF I ASK YOU A DIRECT QUESTION AFTER YOUR WEDNESDAY POST-YOU MUST ANSWER!
-This is a DISCUSSION that requires response and interaction.
-4 Assignments @ 50 points each= 200 Quizzes: Quizzes will be based primarily on assigned reading.
+4 assignments @ 50 points each 200 points Class Discussions: Students will participate in weekly class discussions.
+These discussions are based on assigned reading materials.
+You MUST read ahead to do well on these.
+I am looking for your interpretations, analysis, and opinions on the readings - NOT SUMMARIES!
+Be ready to be called on and have some ideas (or notes) to help you contribute to the class conversations.
+Initial post is to be 300 words (+10%/-10%) and a MINIMUM of two contributions to your peers should be 150 words each.
+5 @ 50 points each 250 points Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 4 Quizzes @ 50 points each = 200 Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
-Please do not ask for "extra credit" as it is built into the grading categories.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 10 quizzes @ 35 points each 350 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+Please do not ask for "extra credit" as it is built into the grading categorie s.